 JPEG XL Vs AVIF: Which is Better?

-In general, AVIF can be the best choice if your main objective is to get the maximum compression while maintaining outstanding image quality.
+In general, AVIF is the best choice if your main objective is to get the maximum compression while maintaining outstanding image quality.
 On the other hand, JPEG XL is a flexible option if you require a format that delivers a well-rounded solution, accommodating both lossless and lossy compression, and catering to a wide range of applications.

 Gumlet became the first cloud provider to provide automatic support for the JPEG XL format.